yojoshb/jmusicbot-docker/README.md

     image: ghcr.io/yojoshb/jmusicbot-docker
     container_name: jmusicbot
     environment:
-      - BOT_VERSION=0.3.9 # You can leave this out if you just want to run the latest version
+      - BOT_VERSION=0.3.9 # You can omit the environment variable if you just want to run the latest version
     volumes:
       - /your/path/to/config:/config
     restart: unless-stopped